James Naismith (chemist): Career and research

 His research has been funded by the Biotechnology and Biological Sciences Research Council (BBSRC), the Engineering and Physical Sciences Research Council (EPSRC), the Medical Research Council (MRC), the Wellcome Trust and the European Union.

+Naismith joined the University of Oxford in 2017 as Professor of Structural Biology in the Nuffield Department of Medicine and Senior Research Fellow at Jesus College.
+He directed the Research Complex at Harwell between 2017 and 2019 and the Rosalind Franklin Institute from 2018.